 Coach Smith and his wife Phyllis have four sons, Andrew, Adam, Aaron, and Alex.

-Coach David Laich began his coaching career in 1972 at Spring High School.
+Coach David "Pops" Laich began his coaching career way back in 1972 at Spring High School.
 In 1981 he moved to Westfield High School as varsity assistant in football and baseball.
 In 1987 he became the head baseball coach at Westfield.
-Three of his teams won district championships and he was named district "Coach of the year" in 1988 and 1994.
-He moved to Klein in1994 and retired in 2006.
+Three of his teams won district championships and he was named district "Coach of the Year" in 1994.

-He came out of retirement in 2010 to coach baseball.
-2010 was a big year for Coach Laich, as he recorded his 500th win, made it to the state championship game and was named "Outstanding Assistant Coach for the State of Texas".
+Coach Laich retired in 2006, but came out of retirement in 2010.
+2010 was a big year for Coach Laich, as he recorded his 500th win, made it to the state championship game and was named "Outstanding Assistant Coach for the state of Texas".

-He begins the 2018 season with a coaching record of 659 wins , 374 losses and 2 ties.
-Over the years he has coached over 90 players that have gone on to play college ball, 14 All State, 15 Texas All Stars and 30 that have been drafted by professional teams.
+Coach Laich begins the 2019 season having coached over 1000 varsity games.
+His record is 683 wins, 390 losses and 2 ties.
+Over the years he has coached over 100 players that have gone on to play college ball, 14 All State, 15 All Star and 40 that have been drafted by professional teams.

-This will be his 21st year at Klein.
-He coaches hitters and infielders.
-He and Becky, his bride of 45 years have two grown children and five grandchildren.
+This will be his 22nd year at Klein.
+He coaches hitting.
+He and Becky, his bride of 46 years, have two children and five grandchildren.

-After 15 seasons leading the JV baseball team, Coach Joel Reichling is the Assistant Varsity Baseball coach and will assist in managing the pitching staff.
-This season makes it 18 years coaching baseball.
-It is also his 17th year coaching and teaching at Klein after spending one year in San Antonio at Robert E. Lee High School.
+Coach Reichling manages the Klein pitching staff.
+This season makes it 19 years coaching high school baseball.
+It is also his 18th year coaching and teaching at Klein after spending one year in San Antonio at Robert E. Lee High School.

 During his time at Klein, Joel has had the pleasure to work with many great players.
 He takes great joy in seeing them work hard every day to improve their skills and pass on a knowledge and appreciation of this great game.

-Coach Reichling has been married to his wonderful wife, Sarah, for 14 years.
-They have three adorable girls, Anna, Abigail, and Ashley.
-One of his newest ventures has been to participate in a mission trip with Champion Forest Baptist Church to spread the Gospel and the game of baseball in Germany the past four summers.
-Joel has made many great friendships there and would love to take the entire family one day.
+Coach Reichling has been married to his wonderful wife, Sarah, for 15 years.
+They have four adorable girls, Anna, Abigail, Ashley, and the newest addition is baby Alice.
+One of his newest ventures has been to participate in a mission trip with Champion Forest Baptist Church to spread the Gospel and the game of baseball in Germany the past five summers.
+Other than attempting to learn the German language, Joel spends most of his free time with his family.
+Watching his daughters’ various activities, family meals, camping and fishing are his favorite past times.

 Coach began his career at Klein Intermediate in 1986.
 In 1990, he moved to Aldine ISD, coaching at Nimitz High School.
 Over the next twelve years, he coached football, basketball, and baseball there.
 Having the honor to coach seven football players that made it to the NFL and two to MLB.